aliyun/terraform-provider-alicloud/website/docs/r/cs_swarm.html.markdown

 * `disk_size` - (Force new resource) The data disk size of ECS instance node.
 Its valid value is 20~32768 GB.
 Default to 20.
 * `vswitch_id` - (Required, Force new resource) The password of ECS instance node.
 If it is not specified, the container cluster's network mode will be `Classic`.
 * `release_eip` - Whether to release EIP after creating swarm cluster successfully.
 Default to false.
+* `need_slb`- Whether to create the default simple routing Server Load Balancer instance for the cluster.
+The default value is true.

 ## Attributes Reference